StarDustCFW/nspmini/README.md

 ## How to Use
 * type ``git submodule add https://github.com/StarDustCFW/mininsp``
-* * to update use `it submodule update --recursive --remote --merge` on the root of your repo
+* * to update use `git submodule update --recursive --init --remote --merge` on the root of your repo
 * Or just download and copy mininsp to your repo